oh-data-sci/wordle_score_analysis/readme.md

 # statistical analysis
 it is obvious that, in the case at hand, the two players perform at a similar level. while it is useful to rigorously define rules that can determine a winner, regardless of how close the race may be, it is also worth asking whether the two stategies can be confidently said to differ at all. what given the data of past performances, which strategy, if either, should we expect to perform better going forwards? is there any real difference between them we can probe that question in a couple of different ways:

-## student's t-test for comparin two sample means
+## student's t-test for comparing two sample means
 *assumption*: the student t-test applies when we assume the two samples (sets of scores of **a** and **b**) to be drawn from normally distributed populations with an unknown mean, (and variance), and each draw independent from the previous.

 *null hypothesis*: there is no difference between the average number of guesses required by each of the two players.